 Worry About Resistance

-Unfortunately, bacteria can develop resistance to doxycycline and the same may also be true for cancer cells.15 If cancer cells can develop resistance to doxycycline, they would no longer be vulnerable to treatment.
+Unfortunately, bacteria can develop resistance to doxycycline, and the same may also be true for cancer cells.15

-Common Uses of Doxycyline for Dogs
+Common Uses of Doxycycline for Dogs

 As an antibiotic, doxycycline is frequently used in veterinary medicine to treat:1